FreshAirTonight/af2complex/example/README.md

 ## Generating input features
 If you apply this package to a new target.
 The first step is to generate input features. `run_fea_gen.sh` is an example shell script to derive input features for subsequent model inference.
 To run it, you need to first install third-party sequence tools and libraries as required by AlphaFold 2.
 And modify this script to reflect correct installation path for sequence alignment accordingly.

-There are three `feature_mode` to choose from:
+These are the `feature_mode` to choose from:

 - `monomer+species` Modified monomer data pipeline to include additionally species information.
-We recommend that you use this mode, which enables a flexibility using either unpaired MSAs or paired MSAs in various paring modes available in AF2Complex v1.3.0.
+We recommend that you use this mode, which enables a flexibility using either unpaired MSAs or paired MSAs in various paring modes available in AF2Complex.
 The monomer features generated with these two monomer modes can be used to predict arbitrary combinations of the monomers for modeling a multimeric target.

+- `monomer+fullpdb` In addition to add the species information, the template search uses the template pipeline employed for predicting multimers, instead of using the original monomer template pipeline.
+The advantage is that this template search covers the full PDB library.

 - `monomer` AF v2.0 data pipeline to generate input features for predicting monomer structures.
 The features generated by this option are used by AF2Complex v1.2.2 and below.

-- `multimer` AF v2.1 data pipeline to generate input features for predicting multimer structures.
+- `multimer` AF v2.2+ data pipeline to generate input features for predicting multimer structures.
 The multimer features generated by this option can only be used in combination with the "multimer" model preset.
-It is provided such as you can run the official DeepMind's procedure.
+It is provided such that you can run the official DeepMind's procedure.
 Certain AF2Complex features, such as domain cropping, are not supported in this model preset.

 The input features used by examples above were all generated by using the option `monomer+species`.